 - Crossed legs can mean that you’re feeling defensive

 So if you have any of these quirks, you are in a way contributing to your own unhappy state of mind.
 Your body language passes a message across to the person on the receiving end.
 It’s telling them “This is me.
 This is who I am.”
 What you don’t know, or haven’t yet realised is that your body language is also communicating messages to yourself.
 And if your dominant little quirks are weak and negative, then definitely you are bound to be affected by them too.
-If you still need more convincing, here’s more proof for you.

 The Power of a Pose